Wisdom Teeth Extraction

-It can take up to two weeks to fully recover after wisdom teeth removal.
+It can take up to two weeks to fully recover after wisdom tooth removal.
 During this time, you could possibly experience the following:

 - Swelling (inflammation) of your mouth and cheeks- this is usually at its worst for the first few days, applying gentle pressure with a cold cloth to your face will help reduce the swelling

-- A stiff, sore jaw- this takes between 7-10 to wear off, the skin around your jaw may also be bruised for up to two weeks
+- A stiff, sore jaw- this takes between 7-10 days to wear off and the skin around your jaw may also be bruised for up to two weeks

 - An unpleasant taste in your mouth